Using her master's in sustainable development, Susette helps Southern California water agencies carry out their water conservation projects.

 It's very important not to lie.
 If you have to, minimize or don't mention your weak areas in the proposal, but at the least set it up so your staff will have the experience by the time you apply for another proposal in future.

 Now look for skills or methods of operation not requested that you think might provide extra benefit for the agency.
 If your staff speaks fluent Spanish, put that fact in a prominent place in the proposal, since many landscape workers at sites you're likely to audit are Hispanic.
-If your staff is skilled at working with native plants, it will give you an edge, so include that fact in your proposal too.
+If your staff is skilled at working with native plants, it will give you a different edge, so include that fact in your proposal too.
 If you have photographs of them carrying out either of these activities, place them near where you state these qualifications to draw the eye there.

 Finishing & Submitting the Proposal